typestack/class-validator/README.md

 **0.4.0** [BREAKING CHANGES]

-* refactored all the code
+* refactoring
 * everything should be imported from "class-validator" main entry point now
-* all validation decorators whose names was not prefixed with "Is" now are prefixed
+* contain can be set in the main entry point now
+* some decorator's names changed.
+Be aware of this
 * fixed all decorators that should not work only with strings
 * added few more non-string decorators
-* validator now returns array of ValidationError instead of ValidationErrorInterface
+* validator now returns array of ValidationError instead of ValidationErrorInterface.
+Removed old ValidationError
-* removed all other validation methods expect `validator.valdate`
+* removed all other validation methods except `validator.validate`
-* finally validate method is async now, so custom async validation types are supported now
+* finally validate method is async now, so custom async validations are supported now
+* added ability to validate inherited properties

 **0.3.0**